DerHamm/tsviewer/README.md

 }
 ```

 Replace the placeholders with your Teamspeak server details and query credentials.
 By default, the name for the Server Query user is `serveradmin` and the port is `10011`.
-The default configuration path is `config/config.json`.
+The default configuration path points to `config/example_config.json`, which is just filled with example values.
 You can replace that path by setting the environment variable `TSVIEWER_CONFIGURATION_FILE=/path/to/your/config`.

 ### Alternative: Environment variables